adopt-liveview/adopt-liveview/priv/pages/2024/04-05-conditional-rendering-en_US.md

 To add a default clause simply use the format `<% _ -> %>`.
 In Elixir the `_` in the context of pattern matching means "anything".
 We could add default content like `<p>Tab does not exist</p>`.

 %{
-title: "What to do when we don't know how to treat all cases?",
+title: "What to do when we don't know how to handle all cases?",
 type: :warning,
 description: ~H"""
 It all depends on the UX you intend to give your user.
 By using a default clause you fail silently giving the user an experience that your system is incomplete.
 If you intentionally leave it without a default clause, the system will restart LiveView, which creates discomfort for your user as well, but if you have an APM you will see the exception and can correct it afterwards.
 In the future we will discuss validations as a solution for these cases.